CBD Lab Reports: why they’re importantLintonCBD

 Heavy Metal Content

-Hemp strains hold many benefits, with one key function being that it can absorb most elements and compounds in the soil.
+Hemp strains hold many benefits, with one key function being.
+They can absorb most elements and compounds in the soil.
 For this reason, hemp is commonly used to detoxify areas of land polluted by oil, heavy metals, pesticides, and other contaminants.
 Once the hemp plant is harvested, the contaminants are no longer present in the soil.

 The contaminate absorption ability of the hemp plant poses a threat to individuals who consume cannabis-based products as extreme exposure to heavy metals can result in severe health risks, particularly for individuals already suffering from a medical condition.
 An independent laboratory should test for heavy metals and describe them in the published report.